 In January of each year, the IRS requires Geneva College to provide students with a 1098-T Form for the preceding calendar year.
 The 1098-T Form can help determine eligibility for certain tax credits.
 Please see the below links or FAQ’s for more information on Form 1098-T.

 The Form 1098-T is sent to students from ECSI, a third-party administrator, not from Geneva College.
-New this year, students can elect to receive their 1098-T electronically by giving their consent at http://www.ecsi.net/gateway/1098t-signup.html?school=Y3.
+This year, students can elect to receive their 1098-T electronically by giving their consent online (check back later for a link).
 For further clarification, consult the following websites, read through the FAQ’s below, or contact a professional tax consultant.
 Neither ECSI nor Geneva College is able to provide any information or advice beyond what is available on this web page and on the ECSI website.

 |IRS information on Form 1098-T||http://www.irs.gov/pub/irs-pdf/i1098et.pdf|